 3. Optimus Prime

 Instructables member dannyeurena turned cardboard, duct tape, and hot glue into a satisfyingly authentic Optimus Prime costume.
 According to the accompanying video, it was comfortable enough to dance in!

 4. Death Becomes Her

 Evan Booth's costume for Halloween 2006 seemed to be a nondescript "dude in a wig" until you looked at the GAPING HOLE in his midsection!
 This was accomplished with a camera in the back of the shirt that recorded a background scene and fed it to a travel-size DVD player in the front that displayed the backdrop.
-In 2008, artist Nicole Magne used the idea for a costume recreating a scene from the movie Death Becomes Her where Goldie Hawn has a hole blown through her body.
-The creation process is detailed on her blog, and the Instructables version is available if you'd like to try this yourself.
+Try this yourself if you want to try doing a Death Becomes Her costume.

 5. Hovering Boba Fett